athensresearch/athens/doc/adr/0021-undo-redo.md

 Each client will hold the last X operations they performed, and the database state they were performed over.
 The undo operation is computed only when undo is triggered, not ahead of time.
 The saved db state should be updated each time the operation order changes and the optimistic state suffers a rollback.

-Since undo operations can trivially generate much larger than the original, we must pay special attention to payload limits in the client and server.
+Since undo operations can trivially generate much larger operations than the original, we must pay special attention to payload limits in the client and server.
 We know some of these limits right now but do not enforce them, so we need to start enforcing them for undo/redo to work reliably.

 Similarly to limits, undo also puts extra stress on the resolution error cases since it will trivially generate uncommon situations.
 We must make sure that invariants are enforced on resolution.
 Examples include: cannot rename to an existing page, cannot rename a page that does not exist, etc.